SPECIFIC REVEGETATION DESIGN PRINCIPLES

 Fencing design

 Fencing is the tool we use to exclude grazing animals from revegetation areas.
 It is the most expensive part of a revegetation project, but also the most important for success.
+Fencing style is a personal preference based on your landscape, livestock, stocking rates and budget.
+Revegetation takes at least five years to establish, so the fence must remain stock-proof for at least that time.

 Permanent vs. temporary fencing